MissMisha/SCM-Project-fretio/README.md

 # Fretio

-Fretio is a platform designed to help hostlers share rent and buy/sell goods, making hostel life more convenient and organized.If you want to trade essentials, Fretio connects you with fellow hostlers easily.
+Fretio is a platform designed to help hostelers share rent and buy/sell goods, making hostel life more convenient and organized.If you want to trade essentials, Fretio connects you with fellow hostlers easily.

 ## 🚀 Project Overview